 - 2 pouches Better Oats Strawberries and Cream Instant Oatmeal with Flax

-- 1 teaspoon honey (more or less to taste)
+- 1 teaspoon honey or maple syrup

 - ½ teaspoon pure vanilla extract

-- 1 pinch sea salt
+- 1 pinch salt

 - 1 tablespoon chia seeds

-- 1 tablespoon unsweetened coconut flakes, for topping
+- 1 tablespoon unsweetened coconut flakes for topping

 - Measure out 1 tablespoon of the strawberry sauce and add it into the whipped coconut milk; beat until combined.